verilog-to-routing/vtr-verilog-to-routing/README.developers.md

 From the results we can see that our change, on average, achieved a small reduction in the number of logic blocks (0.95) in return for a 2% increase in minimum channel width and 1% increase in routed wirelength.
 From a run-time perspective the packer is substantially faster (0.42).

 ### Automated QoR Comparison Script
-To automate some of the QoR comparison VTR includes a script to compare pares_resutls.txt files and generate a spreadsheet including the ratio and summary tables.
+To automate some of the QoR comparison VTR includes a script to compare `parse_results.txt` files and generate a spreadsheet including the ratio and summary tables.

 For example:
 ```shell